react-navigation/react-navigation.github.io/versioned_docs/version-8.x/params.md

 ## Passing params to a previous screen

-Params aren't only useful for passing some data to a new screen, but they can also be useful to pass data to a previous screen as well.
-For example, let's say you have a screen with a "Create post" button, and the button opens a new screen to create a post.
-After creating the post, you want to pass the data for the post back to the previous screen.
+Params aren't only useful for passing data to a new screen - they can also pass data back to a previous screen.
+For example, say you have a screen with a "Create post" button that opens a new screen.
+After creating the post, you want to pass the data back to the previous screen.

-To achieve this, you can use the `popTo` method to go back to the previous screen as well as pass params to it:
+To achieve this, you can use the `popTo` method to go back while also passing params:

 ```js name="Passing params back" snack static2dynamic
 import * as React from 'react';